+Parameter : Enable

+Wellfleet Default: Enable

+Options : Enable/Disable

-Parameter : Enable Wellfleet Default: Enable Options: Enable/Disable Function: Specifies whether the SAP server level filter displayed is active on this interface.
+Function: Specifies whether the SAP server level filter displayed is active on this interface.

 Instructions: Select Enable to enable the SAP server level filter.
 Select Disable to disable the SAP server level filter.

-Parameter : Target Server Parameter : Wellfleet Default: Target Server None Wellfleet Default: None Any valid Novell server name from 2 to 45 characters.
-The name cannot begin with a period, cannot contain a space, and cannot contain the Wellfleet Default: None Any valid Novell server name from 2 to 45 characters.
+Parameter : Target Server

+Wellfleet Default: None

+Options: Any valid Novell server name from 2 to 47 characters.
 The name cannot begin with a period, cannot contain a space, and cannot contain the following characters:

+"+,/\l:;=<>?[]

+Function: Specifies the name of the server for which you wish to configure the filter.

+Instructions: Enter a Novell server name.

-Parameter : Туре Wellfleet Default: None Options: Any valid Novell server type number in 4-digit hexadecimal format.
+Parameter : Туре Wellfleet Default: None Options : Any valid Novell server type number in 4-digit hexadecimal format.
 Function: Specifies the type of server to monitor.
 Instructions: Enter the server type number in 4-digit hexadecimal format.
 Include leading zeros.
 Refer to Table 12-3 in the previous section for a current list of the well-known server types.